-Pre-Exposure Prophylaxis (PrEP) is a daily medication that provides high levels of protection from HIV.
+Pre-Exposure Prophylaxis (PrEP) is a daily medication that provides protection from HIV.
 The science is in on this one too.
-If taken as prescribed, PrEP can be a successful HIV prevention strategy, although it does not protect against STIs or pregnancy.
+If taken as prescribed, PrEP can be a successful HIV prevention strategy, although it does not protect against other STIs or pregnancy.

 The current best expert opinion is that PrEP protects both front hole and anal penetration after 7 days.
 To maintain this protective level, people having receptive front hole sex need to keep taking Truvada daily, for people having receptive anal sex there is more flexibility, however, it is recommended that the medication be taken every day.

 When and if you decide to stop taking Truvada as PrEP, make sure you keep taking it for 28 days after any risk event (such as condomless sex) before stopping the medication.
 This essentially turns PrEP into PEP and reduces the risk of seroconversion.

 We were thrilled to work with the Victorian AIDS Council on this great video resource all about PrEP 4 trans men.